Maxhamish Lake Provincial Park and Protected Area

 Tłu Tue - Maxhamish Lake Provincial Park and Protected Area is a 27,516 ha provincial park in British Columbia, Canada.

 The Dene people of nearby Fort Nelson First Nation (FNFN) and Acho Dene Koe (ADK) lived on the shores of Tłu Tue (fish lake), now known as Sandy Lake or Maxhamish Lake since time immemorial.
 Before the creation of Indian Reserves, Dene people lived here year-round or as part of a seasonal round between Nelson Forks, Dídah tthe (Pretty Hill), Tłigo ché (François) and Tłu Tue (Maxhamish Lake).
 One Dene elder recalls boating from Dídah tthe to Tłigo ché, walking to Tłu Tue to hunt, trap, fish and collect plants for medicines, and then walking back to Dídah tthe via overland trail.
 Although the main village site is on the southeastern shore, there are historical gathering places and burial sites all around the lake.
 Currently, the Fort Nelson First Nation has four reserve parcels around the lake to protect the grave sites, and many FNFN and ADK members have cabins they visit year round.
 Visitors to the area are asked to respect the lake and surrounding area, to tread lightly on its shores, and pay the land with a small offering before hunting, fishing or trapping in the area.

 Conservation

 The protected area completely surrounds Maxhamish Lake, and offers opportunities for fishing and wildlife sightings (moose and deer are abundant).
 The park aims to protect arctic cisco, lake whitefish, least cisco, northern pike, slimy sculpin, spottail shiner, trout-perch, walleye, and white sucker.
-However, in the last fifteen years BC's Oil & Gas industry has been conducting major operations in the area around the park.
+However, in the last fifteen years, BC's Oil & Gas industry has been conducting major operations in the area around the park.
 This has led to high volume industrial traffic on highway 77 (also called the 317 rd).

 Recreation

-The following recreational activities are available: backcountry camping and hiking, canoeing and kayaking, fishing, and hunting.
+Available recreational activities include backcountry camping and hiking, canoeing and kayaking, fishing, and hunting.